Magnus II, Duke of Mecklenburg: Biography

-In 1487 a rebellion broke out in Rostock that is known as the "Rostock Cathedral Feud" (Rostock Domfehde).
+In 1487 a rebellion broke out in Rostock known as the "Rostock Cathedral Feud" (Rostock Domfehde).
 The trigger was the establishment of a collegiate church (commonly known as Dom) at the Church of St. James (Jacobikirche).
 With this action, Magnus II wanted to secure the financing of the university and his position of power within the city.
 On 12 January 1487, the day the church was to be consecrated, Provost Thomas Rode was murdered in the street.
 Dignitataries present for the consecration had to flee the city.
 Magnus feared for his own life when his entourage was attacked.
 His life was saved by a bodyguard who threw himself on top of Magnus in the thick of the melee.
 The rebellion lasted until 1491.
 In the end, rebel leader Hans Runge and three other insurgents were executed and the city had to recognize the cathedral chapter, pay a substantial fine and confirm all of the Duke's privileges.
 The excommunication and interdict under which Magnus and Balthasar had been placed by Holy Roman Emperor Frederick III and Pope Innocent VIII were then rescinded.

 Besides these feuds in his own country, Magnus also had disputes with neighbouring princes and with his vassals, as was usual in those days, for example over inheritances, fiefs and border disputes.
 Magnus would participate in battles or mediate between the contending parties.
 Certain projects intended to benefit the economic position of his territories, such as the proposed canal connecting the Baltic Sea with the Elbe and North Sea via Lake Schwerin and the improvement of the quality of the Mecklenburg coinage had to be postponed indefinitely due to a lack of funding.

 In 1492, 27 Jews in Sternberg were condemned to death after being accused of desecrating bleeding communion wafers.
 Magnus confirmed the verdict, and the Jews were executed at the stake.

-In his domestic life he had the pleasure to see two of his daughters marry respected German princes.
+In his domestic life he had the pleasure of seeing two of his daughters marry respected German princes.
 His daughter Anna became the matriarch of the House of Hesse and Sophie assumed the same status for the Ernestine line of the House of Wettin.
 After Magnus' death, his youngest daughter Catherine achieved fame in her own right as the mother of the famous Duke Maurice of Saxony.

 Magnus died on 20 November 1503 in Wismar and was later buried in Doberan Abbey.